Forced periodic solutions for nonresonant parabolic equations on R^N: Remarks on abstract continuity and averaging principle

-which in view of Theorem \ref{30082013-0308}, yields the assertion. $\square$ \begin{remark} $\mbox{ }$\\ {\em (a) The above result is an improvement of the continuation theorem and the Henry averaging principle \cite[Th.
+Clearly, $\tilde F_n$, $n\geq 1$, and $\tilde F_0$ satisfy (\ref{2356-20150921}) and (\ref{2357-20150921}) with the common constants $C,L$.
+It can be easily verified that the convergence above is uniform with respect to $t$ from bounded subintervals of $[0,+\infty)$.
+Now, an application of Theorem \ref{30082013-0308} yields the assertion. $\square$ \begin{remark} $\mbox{ }$\\ {\em (a) The above result is an improvement of the continuation theorem and the Henry averaging principle \cite[Th.
 3.4.9]{Henry} to the case when initial values from $X^\alpha$ converge in the topology of $X$ (not $X^\alpha$).
 This will appear crucial when establishing the ultimate compactness property and verifying a priori estimates in the proofs of main results.
-We shall need to consider solutions in the the phase space $X^{1/2}=H^1(\R^N)$ (cf. Remark \ref{03092014-1626}) while the compactness of initial values is possible with respect to the $L^2(\R^N)$ topology only.\\ (b) An averaging principle for parabolic equations on $\R^N$ was also proved in \cite{Antoci-Prizzi} where time dependent coefficients of the elliptic operator were considered.
+We shall need to consider solutions in the phase space $X^{1/2}=H^1(\R^N)$ (cf. Remark \ref{03092014-1626}) while the compactness of sequences of initial values is possible with respect to the $L^2(\R^N)$ topology only.\\ (b) An averaging principle for parabolic equations on $\R^N$ was also proved in \cite{Antoci-Prizzi} where time dependent coefficients of the elliptic operator were considered.
 Here we have provided a general abstract approach.\\ }\end{remark}